aidenfmunro/HashTable/README.md

 This project is dedicated to investigating the Hash Table data structure.

+We need to find out how many times each word has appeared in a text.

+By utilizing a hashtable, we can quickly track and retrieve how many times a scpecific word has appeared in a text.

 ## Objectives

 The goals of this project are to:

 0. implement a simple Hash Table using cache-friendly doubly linked list for handling collisions.

 1. test and compare different hash functions under certain conditions and choose the best one.